openstack-archive/salt-formula-keystone/README.rst

 .. caution::

-    When you use localhost as your database host (keystone:server:database:host), sqlalchemy will try to connect to /var/run/mysql/mysqld.sock, may cause issues if you located your mysql socket elsewhere
+    When you use localhost as your database host (keystone:server: atabase:host), sqlalchemy will try to connect to /var/run/mysql/ mysqld.sock, may cause issues if you located your mysql socket elsewhere

 Full stacked keystone